-- 12-lead ECG: This test, also called an EKG, helps caregivers look for damage or problems in different areas of the heart.
-Caregivers may need to prepare the elder's skin by shaving or cleaning it.
+- 12-lead ECG: This test, also called an EKG, helps healthcare providers look for damage or problems in different areas of the heart.
+Healthcare providers may need to prepare the elder's skin by shaving or cleaning it.
 Sticky pads are placed on his chest, arms, and legs and attached to a machine.
 A short period of electrical activity in his heart muscle is recorded.
 This test may show problems or changes in how his heart is working.

 - Neurologic signs: Neurologic signs are also called neuro signs.
-Caregivers check the elder's eyes, memory, and how easily he wakes up.
+Healthcare providers check the elder's eyes, memory, and how easily he wakes up.
 Hand grasp and balance may also be tested.
-This test shows caregivers how the brain is working after an injury or illness.
+This test shows healthcare providers how the brain is working after an injury or illness.
 He may need to have neuro signs checked often.